-- Support for drag and drop of MIDI, region group, REX, and ACID files. - Drag and drop items directly from Windows Explorer or Macintosh Finder with enhanced capabilities to create new tracks with drag and drop. - Timeline Drop Order modes for dropping multiple Region List items to a single track or to multiple tracks. - Drag and drop to plug-ins. - For more information, see "Drag and Drop Features" on page 45.
+- Support for drag and drop of MIDI, region group, REX, and ACID files. - Drag and drop items directly from Windows Explorer or Macintosh Finder with enhanced capabilities to create new tracks with drag and drop. - Timeline Drop Order modes for dropping multiple Region List items to a single track or to multiple tracks. - Drag and drop to plug-ins.

+For more information, see "Drag and Drop Features" on page 45, and "New Import MIDI Options" on page 68.